Noise-Aware Speech Separation with Contrastive Learning: Abstract

 \section{Abstract}

 Recently, speech separation (SS) task has achieved remarkable progress driven by deep learning technique.
-However, it is still challenging to separate target signals from noisy mixture, as neural model is vulnerable to assign background noise to each speaker.
-In this paper, we propose a noise-aware SS method called NASS, which aims to improve the speech quality of separated signals in noisy conditions.
-Specifically, NASS views background noise as an independent speaker and predicts it with other speakers in a mask-based manner.
-Then we conduct patch-wise contrastive learning on feature level to minimize the mutual information between the predicted noise-speaker and other speakers, which suppresses the noise information in separated signals.
-The experimental results show that NASS effectively improves the noise-robustness for different mask-based separation backbones with less than 0.1M parameter increase.
-Furthermore, SI-SNRi results demonstrate that NASS achieves state-of-the-art performance on WHAM! dataset.
+However, it is still challenging to separate target speech from noisy mixture, as the neural model is vulnerable to assign background noise to each speaker.
+In this paper, we propose a noise-aware SS (NASS) method, which aims to improve the speech quality for separated signals under noisy conditions.
+Specifically, NASS views background noise as an additional output and predicts it along with other speakers in a mask-based manner.
+To effectively denoise, we introduce patch-wise contrastive learning (PCL) between noise and speaker representations from the decoder input and encoder output.
+PCL loss aims to minimize the mutual information between predicted noise and other speakers at multiple-patch level to suppress the noise information in separated signals.
+Experimental results show that NASS achieves 1 to 2dB SI-SNRi or SDRi over DPRNN and Sepformer on WHAM! and LibriMix noisy datasets, with less than 0.1M parameter increase.